5 Components of a Turnkey Business

 • HR

-Every business has to have these 5 basic systems.
-You might call them the 5 major systems of a turn key business.
+Every business needs these 5 basic systems.
+You might call them the 5 major systems of a turnkey business.

-If you’re a soloprenuer or a small business owner with just 1 or 2 employees, you may want to take HR and make it a sub-component of Admin and only have 4.
-But if you have multiple employees, and you’re going to grow to even more, you definitely want to have a separate component that’s HR.
+If you’re a solopreneur or a small business owner with just 1 or 2 employees, you may want to take HR and make it a sub-component of Admin and only have 4.
+But if you have multiple employees and you’re going to grow even more, you definitely want a separate HR component.

 Admin is typically the back office type things like bookkeeping, accounts payable, accounts receivable, inventory control, data management, compliance issues related to taxes, personnel law, and issues like that.
 They come under the Admin system, and you want all of that documented and running very well.